bmmarugg/guardicore_dynamic_label/README.md

 8. Run the python file.
 For windows, this will be "python <python_file>.py".
    For MacOS/Linux, it will be ""./<python_file>.py".
 Don't forget to change the privileges on the python file to allow it to run.

+9. When the script runs, you (the user) will be prompted to choose which type of dynamic criteria you need to add/update.
+Just type "host" or "ip" (capitalization doesn't matter) and it will figure out the rest.